Btrfs has a sysfs interface to provide extra knobs.

 (RO, since: 5.5)

 The checksum used for the mounted filesystem.
-This includes both the checksum type (see section CHECKSUM ALGORITHMS) and the implemented driver (mostly shows if it’s hardware accelerated).
+This includes both the checksum type (see section CHECKSUM ALGORITHMS) and the selected implementation (depends on kerrnel, it used to be type of harware acceleration):

 (RO, since: 3.16)